-Mondays $8:00am\ to\ 6:00pm$
+Mondays

 Tuesdays 8:00am to 9:00pm

-Wednesdays 8:00am to 7:00pm
+Wednesdays

 Thursdays 8:00am to 9:00pm

 Fridays 8:00am to 5:00pm

 Expanding Horizons

 Expanding Horizons is a student support services program designed to promote the academic success of Fitchburg State College students who are from low-income backgrounds, families where neither parent has attained a baccalaureate degree, and/or students with disabilities.
 Funded by the federal government, Expanding Horizons is part of the nationwide network of TRIO Programs, established over thirty years ago, that have helped an estimated 2 million students to enter and graduate from college despite barriers due to race, ethnic background, socio-economic circumstances, or disability.